 NOTE: Select Enable Identity Provider to enable the identity provider.
 Clear the check box to disable the identity provider.
 If you disable an identity provider, it may affect the ability to log in for configured users.
 An identity provider cannot be disabled if a configured user is logged in with the identity provider.

-NOTE: You can edit all fields except the ACS URL and the service provider entity ID URL.
+NOTE: You can edit all fields except the SAML Configuration Mode, ACS URL, and service provider entity ID URL.
 These fields can be copied but cannot be edited.

 4. Click the SAVE button.